realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Speedo sequence speed factor

-Since the DMC-12 wasn't the world's fastest car, it's acceleration figures might soon cause boredom if played in real-time as part of the time travel sequence with a speedo display.
+Since the DMC-12 wasn't the world's fastest car, its acceleration figures might soon cause boredom if played in real-time as part of the time travel sequence with a speedo display.
 This factor speeds up the acceleration.
 2.0 means twice as fast as the real car.

+If you are using your TCD together with a Futaba Remote Control prop, it is recommended to set this factor to 1.0 in order to closely approximate the Remote's timing (which is matched to the movie).

 ##### &#9654; Display GPS speed